Fenway Breweries Overprint on 1913 Tom Barker Game Cards a True Rarity

 While the Conant Street location doesn’t do much to link the brewery to the Fenway neighborhood, the Longwood Avenue address sure does.
 That address is right in Fenway and located only minutes away from Fenway Park.
 The name now makes much more sense given the context of the second address.
 It is possible they operated out of two locations – both Conant Street and Longwood Avenue.

-As for Fenway’s products, they apparently had at least seven for all three years of operation:
+As for Fenway’s products, they apparently had at least seven:

 - Fenway Extra Ale